VJftw/vjpatel.me/vjpatel/content/work/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

  - An audit trail or other record of all processes applied to computer-based electronic evidence should be created and preserved.
 An independent third party should be able to examine those processes and achieve the same result.
  - The person in charge of the investigation (the case officer) has overall responsibility for ensuring that the law and these principles are adhered to.

+### ACPO Good Practice Guide for Computer-based Electronic Evidence (2012)

 Study the “ACPO Good Practice Guide for Computer-based Electronic Evidence” (2012), particularly Sections 2, 4.3, 4.4, 4.5, 4.6, 5.7 & 6.5.1

+#### Section 2 - The Principles of Digital Evidence

+##### 2.1 Principles

+* 2.1.1 - Principle 1: No action taken by law enforcement agencies, persons employed within those agencies or their agents should change data which may subsequently be relied upon in court.
+* 2.1.2 - Principle 2: In circumstances where a person finds it necessary to access original data, that person must be competent to do so and be able to give evidence explaining the relevance and implications of their actions.
+* 2.1.3 - Principle 3: An audit trail or other record of all processes applied to digital evidence should be created and preserved.
+An independent third party should be able to examine those processes and achieve the same result.
+* 2.1.3 - Principle 4: The person in charge of the investigation has overall responsibility for ensuring that the law and these principles are adhered to.

+##### 2.2 Explanation of the Principles

+* 2.2.1 - All digital evidence is subject to the same rules and laws that apply to documentary evidence.
+* 2.2.2 - The doctrine of documentary evidence may be explained thus: the onus is on the prosecution to show the court that the evidence produced is no more and no less now than when it was first taken into the possession of law enforcement.
+* 2.2.3 - Operating systems and other programs frequently alter, add and delete the contents of electronic storage.
+This may happen automatically without the user necessarily being aware that the data has been changed.
+* 2.2.4 - In order to comply with the principles of digital evidence, wherever practicable, proportionate and relevant an image should be made of the device.
+This will ensure that the original data is preserved, enabling an independent third party to re-examine it and achieve the same result, as required by principle 3.
+* 2.2.5 - This may be a physical/logical block image of the entire device,or a logical file image containing partial or selective data (which may be captured as a result of a triage process).
+Investigators should use their professional judgement to endeavour to capture all relevant evidence if this approach is adopted.
+* 2.2.6 - In cases dealing with data which is not stored locally but is stored at a remote, possibly inaccessible location it may not be possible to obtain an image.
+It may become necessary for the original data to be directly accessed to recover the data.
+With this is in mind, it is essential that a person who is competent to retrieve the data and then able to give evidence to a court of law makes any such access.
+Due consideration must also be given to applicable legislation if data is retrieved which resides in another jurisdiction.
+* 2.2.7 - It is essential to display objectivity in a court of law, as well as the continuity and integrity of evidence.
+It is also necessary to demonstrate how evidence has been recovered, showing each process through which the evidence was obtained.
+Evidence should be preserved to such an extent that a third party is able to repeat the same process and arrive at the same result presented to a court.
+* 2.2.8 - It should be noted that the application of the principles does not preclude a proportionate approach to the examination of digital evidence.
+Those making decisions about the conduct of a digital investigation must often make judgements about the focus and scope of an investigation, taking into account available intelligence and investigative resources.
+This will often include a risk assessment based on technical and non-technical factors, for example the potential evidence which may be held by a particular type of device or the previous offending history of the suspect.
+Where this is done it should be transparent, decisions should be justifiable and the rationale recorded.
+* 2.2.9 - Application of the four principles will also be informed by:
+    * The Forensic Science Regulator's forthcoming Codes of Practice and Conduct;
+    * The guidance around digital forensic process improvements developed by the National Policing Improvement Agency's Forensic 21 programme and those engaged in the collection, examination or reporting of digital evidence should also refer to that guidance.

+#### Section 4 - Capture

+##### Section 4.3 - Proportionality Issues Relating to Seizure

+* 4.3.1 - Proportionality issues relating to seizure are:
+    * Before seizing an item, consider whether the item is likely to hold evidence.
+For example, is this a family computer or a computer belonging to a suspect?
+    * Ensure that details of where the item was found are recorded, which could assist in prioritising items for examination at a later stage;
+    * Consider when the offence was committed; when seizing CCTV, give consideration to narrowing down what is seized, by camera and/or time period.
+Check whether another system may be better placed to record the evidence;
+    * Differentiate between mobile phones found on a suspect (likely to be in current use) and phones found in a drawer (may not be in current use), as different levels of examination may be possible for these;
+    * Also consider that evidence may be stored online, or on an internet service provider's systems and end-user devices may only be needed to obtain the details necessary to request this evidence from the service provider.
+If so, it is best to seize items in current usage, i.e. computers connected to the internet.
+ * 4.3.2 - Digital devices and media should not be seized just because they are there.
+The person in charge of the search must have reasonable grounds to remove property and there must be justifiable reasons for doing so.
+The search provisions of PACE Legislation Codes of Practice equally apply to digital devices and media in England, Wales and Northern Ireland.
+In Scotland, offices should ensure they are acting within the terms of the search warrant.

 ---